-The SEN leader keeps all documentation, reports, assessment and advice for children on the SEN register in individual pupil files, both a hard copy and electronically.
-Class teachers have an Inclusion File in their classroom that contains relevant information on children identified as having SEN. They can also access the child's electronic file.
+The SEN leader keeps all documentation, reports, assessment and advice for children on the SEN register in individual pupil files.
+Class teachers can also access the child's electronic file.

-Children operating below the expected level for Year 1 in Year 2 and above are assessed using the P Scales.
+Children operating below the expected level for Year 1 in Year 2 and above are assessed using the pre key stage standards.
 This assessment is an addition to standard school assessments.
 Where progress against the national expectations of each year is slow these assessments demonstrate and track the progress that children are making.

 Stage Action Identification of Early Concerns Individual teachers will address their concerns with the SEN leader and then inform the parents that a concern has been registered.
 The SEN leader will advise and support staff on how best to support the child and help meet their needs.
 Provision mapping Staff in every class plan and carry out interventions for children based on their needs.
 We aim for our interventions to be personalised for the specific child or children.
 Teachers meet termly to fill in and update a provision map of all the interventions that go on in the school.
 The SEN leader and SMT then review and monitor the interventions and provision maps.
-SEN support Despite receiving an individual programme and/or concentrated support through interventions, a pupil may require further assessment and advice from a specialist service such as Educational Psychology, Language and Communication or
+SEN support Despite receiving an individual programme and/or concentrated support through interventions, a pupil may require further assessment and advice from a specialist service such as Educational Psychology, Language and Communication or Occupational Therapy.

-Occupational Therapy.
 The SEN leader will make a referral to the relevant agency and parents will have the opportunity to meet specialist professionals, together with the SEN leader and/or the class teacher.
 The SEN leader will then support staff in implementing any advice or specific support programmes for a pupil.
-Parents of these pupils will be invited to termly SEN parent conferences which are 30 minutes long.
+Parents of these pupils will be invited to termly SEN parent conferences.
 The SEN leader will keep a record of these meetings along with next steps which will be shared with the children's parents and relevant staff and reviewed at each subsequent meeting.
 Finally, all children on SEN support will have a pupil passport created with the child that will be used to support their learning.